davay42/starovdenis.com/content/cv/index.md

     - Live music performance with portable synth setup
     - Field and studio sound recording and editing
     - Reportage and studio photography
-    - Dron piloting and filming
+    - Cinema drone flight and filming

 projects: